-Following a gluten-free diet can be difficult at first because it takes a while to figure out which foods are safe.
-I’ve been gluten-free for years and still get caught out occasionally because gluten is sometimes present in unexpected foods.
+Following a gluten-free diet can be difficult at first because it takes a while to figure out which foods are safe and which foods contain gluten.
+I’ve been gluten-free for years and still get caught out occasionally.

-To avoid the awful feeling you get when you’ve been glutened, always check the ingredients on these foods:
+To avoid the awful feeling you get when you’ve been glutened, always check the ingredients on these foods in particular:

-Soup certainly isn’t one of the first things that comes to mind when you think about items that contain gluten, but many manufacturers add wheat flour to soups in order to thicken the consistency.
+Soup certainly isn’t one of the first things that comes to mind when you think about foods that contain gluten, but many manufacturers add wheat flour to soup in order to thicken the consistency.
 Annoying, I know.
-There are plenty of soups that are gluten-free though so just check the ingredients before you put it into your basket.
+There are plenty of soups that are gluten-free though so just check the ingredients.

 5. Processed meats

-It’s not only processed crab meat that contains gluten; many other processed meats are also something you need to avoid on a gluten-free diet.
-This includes, but is not limited to, hot dogs, pepperoni, salami and even pate, because wheat flour is often added to them to create the desired texture.
+It’s not only processed crab meat that contains gluten – hot dogs, pepperoni, salami and even pate can contain it too (because wheat flour is often added to them to create the desired texture).
 I usually find it safer to stick with unprocessed meats.